This article has links to products and services we love, which we may make commission from.

 There is also the Camera Obscura, which is a darkened room that allows light through an opening and projects a live picture onto a screen.

-The camera obscura concept became very popular in the 18th and 19th centuries and the one at Mitchell Park is only of only fifty in the world (five of which are in the United States).
+The camera obscura concept became very popular in the 18th and 19th centuries and the one at Mitchell Park is one of only fifty in the world (five of which are in the United States).

 This attraction is in its own building near the Marina and is open by appointment only.